Waler

-The Waler is an Australian breed of horse developed from horses that were brought to the Australian colonies in the 19th century.
+The Waler is an Australian breed of horse that was developed from horses that were brought to the Australian colonies in the 19th century.
 The name comes from their breeding origins in New South Wales; they were originally known as "New South Walers".

 Origins and characteristics

 The Waler combined a variety of breeds; particularly the Thoroughbred, Arab, the Cape horse (from the Cape of Good Hope), Timor Pony and perhaps a little Clydesdale or Percheron.
 It was originally considered only a "type" of horse and not a distinct breed.
 However, as a landrace bred under the extreme climate and challenging working conditions of Australia, the Waler developed into a hardy horse with great endurance even when under extreme stress from lack of food and water.
 It was used as a stockman's horse and prized as a military remount.
 Walers were also used by bushrangers, troopers and exploration expeditions that traversed inland Australia.

-The preferred Walers for cavalry duties were 15 to 16 hands high (60 to 64 in).
+The preferred Walers for mounted infantry as distinct from cavalry duties and were 15 to 16 hands high (60 to 64 in).
 Those over 16 hands were rejected for use in the South Australian Bushmen Corps.
 Unbroken horses, as well as those with grey and broken (spotted) coat colours were also rejected.
 The selected horses had to be of a good type that could carry sixteen or seventeen stone (102 to 108 kg (224 to 238 lbs)) day after day.

 The Walers carried the rider, saddle, saddle cloth, bridle, head collar, lead rope, a horseshoe case with one front and one hind shoe, nails, rations for the horse and rider, a bedroll, change of clothing, a rifle and about 90 rounds of .303 rifle ammunition.

-The gaits of the Waler were considered ideal for a cavalry mount; it could maintain a fast walk and could progress directly to a steady, level canter without resorting to a trot which was noisy, liable to dislodge gear and resulted in soreness in the horse's back.
-The cavalry horse required docility, courage, speed, and athletic ability, as it carried the rider into battle.
+The gaits of the Waler were considered ideal for a mounted infantry as they were a comfortable riding horse; it could maintain a fast walk and could progress directly to a steady, level canter without resorting to a trot which was noisy, liable to dislodge gear and resulted in soreness in the horse's back.
+The waler horse required docility, courage, speed and athletic ability, as it carried the rider to battle it was not selected to ride into battle ie cavalry but were famously was used in a cavalry style attack sat Bersheba.
 The infantryman's horse was used as a means of transport from one point to another, for example, from camp to a battle ground, where the horses were kept back from the fighting.
 Heavier animals were selected and used for draught and packhorse duties.

 Most of the early Walers carried a fair percentage of Thoroughbred blood, with some recorded as race winners and a few being registered in the Australian Stud Book.
 While in warfare service in North Africa, some Walers proved successful in races against local Egyptian horses and assorted Thoroughbreds.
-In 1919 horses from the ANZAC Mounted Division won five of the six events at Heliopolis, near Cairo.
+In 1919, horses from the ANZAC Mounted Division won five of the six events at Heliopolis, near Cairo.